The biggest rebrands of the decade have this visionary designer in common

 Along with a strategist and project manager, Smith audited thousands of pieces of the museum’s printed materials and digital assets and then analyzed the branding of other major museums around the world.
 They spent eight months designing a new strategy summed up in one phrase: Life to art, art to life.
 Connect the past and future, and make the collections—which consisted of tens of thousands of artifacts spanning 5,000 years—more accessible through digital assets, wayfinding, and unified branding.

-As part of the rebrand, the museum dropped its previous logo, an M in the style of the DaVinci alphabet, and introduced a new wordmark designed by Gareth Hague that used the museum’s colloquial name: The Met.
+As part of the rebrand, the museum dropped its previous logo, an M in the style of the DaVinci alphabet, and introduced a new wordmark crafted by Gareth Hague that used the museum’s colloquial name: The Met.
 Hague, with Smith’s collaboration, combined the letters to signify connection, and chose red because “it transcends cultures” and “represents vitality in art,” according to Round, who said Smith understood that “we needed something that had the gravitas and stature of the Met, and at the same time could meet this objective of being more welcoming and opening and friendly as an institution that belongs to everyone.”

 The Met had “never considered themselves as having a brand,” according to Round.
 That soon changed, as the new identity caused an unexpected uproar.
 I called it one of the most controversial brands of the decade, and others were much harsher: Some called it “a typographic bus crash.”
 It’s ironic, because the end result was actually the most conservative of the three identities Smith developed.
 “I had never experienced that much hate,” Smith recalls.
 While people were upset about a beloved brand changing, Smith’s perspective of what a storied institution could look like in a contemporary context also propelled it into public discourse.
 And even with the vitriol, it functions as she designed it to: It’s instantly recognizable, a clear interpretation of the museum’s mission, and it unifies the visitor experience with bold, coordinated banners that help navigate its maze of rooms.
 You can even find a spoof of the logo on baseball hats in support of the New York Mets.